haallen/CarND-Vehicle-Detection-P5/final_report.md

 First and foremost, my approach is too computationally expensive.
 I looked into HOG subsampling and couldn't get it working, but think I know how.
 There also seem to be some accuracy issues with my multi-scale windows, so this subsampling technique would help with that.

-I would also try to track the boxes between frames and perform some sort of smoothing to get a stable track.

-Sigh, and I would like to have it so the box goes around the entire car.
-I was just happy that it found the car at all without any false alarms.